 The mediator’s role

-My role as mediator in appellate mediations tends to more evaluative — whereas I typically serve in a more facilitative role in non-appellate mediations.
+My role as mediator in appellate mediations tends to be more evaluative — whereas I typically serve in a more facilitative role in non-appellate mediations.
 I also find that many of the Cognitive Bias barriers to success in traditional mediations (which, you may remember, I reviewed in a previous post) are no longer impediments to resolution.

-All of which is why it’s been my experience that appellate mediations very often provide fertile ground for successful resolution.
+All of which is why it’s been my experience that appellate mediations very often provide fertile ground for a successful resolution.

 (This post was adapted from a presentation I made at a training session for appellate mediations in Montgomery.)